-- Targeted, Flexible Advertising Medium.
-Our digital network technology gives us the flexibility to distribute content to specific theatres or screens, geographic regions, or demographic groups based on film title, film rating category or film genre.
-As a result, our clients can deliver a targeted advertising message, using high quality sight, sound and motion, across our entire national digital network.
-Further, our technology shortens distribution lead times, reduces our advertising clients' operating costs and enables us to respond quickly to client requests to change advertising content. - Access to a Highly Attractive Demographic Segment.
+- Targeted, flexible advertising medium.
+Our digital network technology gives us flexibility to distribute content to specific theatres or screens, geographic regions, or demographic groups based on film title, film rating category or film genre.
+As a result, our clients can deliver a targeted advertising message, using high quality sight, sound and motion across our entire national digital network.
+Further, our technology shortens distribution lead times, reduces our advertising clients' operating costs and enables us to respond quickly to client requests to change advertising content. - Access to a highly attractive demographic segment.
 We offer advertisers the ability to reach young and affluent consumers.
-According to a Nielsen Cinema Audience Report study conducted in the second quarter of 2010, typical movie goers are young, with 48% between the ages of 12-34.
-These moviegoers are affluent, with a mean household income of over \$77,000 (9% higher than the national average); and well-educated, with 33% of the heads of these households having a Bachelor's degree or higher (14% greater than the national average), according to the GfK MRI TwelvePlus Study.
-We believe that this demographic is highly coveted by advertisers and is far more effectively reached in cinema than most traditional media platforms. - Engaged Theatre Audience.
+According to a Nielsen Cinema Audience Report study conducted in the second quarter of 2011, typical movie-goers are young, with 50% between the ages of 12-34.
+These movie-goers are affluent, with a mean household income of over \$77,000 (9% higher than the general 12-34 population average); and well-educated, with 33% of the heads of these households having a Bachelor's degree or higher (14% greater than the general 12-34 population), according to the GfK MRI 2010 TwelvePlus Study.
+We believe that this demographic is highly coveted by advertisers and is far more effectively reached in cinema than in most traditional media platforms. - Engaged theatre audience.
 We believe that cinema advertising benefits from the impact of the big screen, high quality visual presentation, and digital surround sound presented in an engaged, distraction-free theatre environment.
 Cinema advertising is one of the few media platforms that the viewer does not have the ability to skip or turn off.
 According to industry studies, theatre advertising is more effective than advertising shown on television as measured by unaided recall rates.
-We believe that the impact of our on-screen advertising (representing 80% of our total advertising revenue) presentation will be further enhanced by the new digital cinema equipment currently being installed in our network theatres. - Superior Audience Measurability.
-We receive weekly attendance information by film, by rating and by screen for 100% of our founding member theatres and the majority of the theatres operated by our network affiliates, which allows us to report to clients the audience size for each showing of a film and our pre-show.
+A new biometric research study, "Measuring the Magic of the Movies: The Emotional Impact of Moviegoing on In-Cinema Advertising" released by us and Innerscope Research, Inc. in 2012 measured the emotional impact of cinema advertising on audiences and demonstrated that the cinema experience has a significantly positive influence on the audience's emotional response to advertising.
+We believe that the impact of our on-screen advertising (representing 78% of our total advertising revenue) presentation will be further enhanced by the new digital cinema equipment currently being installed in our network theatres.

+• Superior audience measurability.
+We receive monthly attendance information by film, by rating and by screen for all of our founding member theatres and the theatres operated by our network affiliates, which allows us to report to clients the audience size for each showing of a film and our pre-show.
 We also obtain third-party research that provides us with the percentage of the total attendance that is in their seats at various times prior to the advertised show time.
 The sharing of this information with our national clients gives us a distinct competitive advantage over traditional media platforms that are based on significant extrapolations of a very small sample of the total audience.